-All writes to the Data register goes to the Transmit Buffer register.
-The figure above shows that the value 0x43 is written to the Data register, but it is not immediately transferred to the shift register so the first byte sent will be a dummy byte.
+All writes to the Data Register (DATA) goes to the Transmit Buffer Register.
+As the figure above shows 0x43 is written to the Data Register (DATA), but it is not immediately transferred to the shift register so the first byte sent will be a dummy byte.
 The value of the dummy byte is whatever was in the shift register at the time, usually the last received byte.
-After the first dummy transfer is completed the value 0x43 is transferred to the Shift register.
-Then 0x44 is written to the Data register and goes to the Transmit Buffer register.
+After the first dummy transfer is completed the value 0x43 is transferred to the shift register.
+Then 0x44 is written to the Data Register (DATA) and goes to the Transmit Buffer Register.
 A new transfer is started and 0x43 will be sent.
-The value 0x45 is written to the Data register, but the Transmit Buffer register is not updated since it is already full containing 0x44 and the Data Register Empty Interrupt Flag (DREIF in SPIn.INTFLAGS) is low.
+The value 0x45 is written to the Data Register (DATA), but the Transmit Buffer Register is not updated since it is already full containing 0x44 and the Data Register Empty Interrupt Flag (INTFLAGS.DREIF) is low.
 The value 0x45 will be lost.
-After the transfer, the value 0x44 is moved to the Shift register.
-During the next transfer, 0x46 is written to the Data register and 0x44 is sent out.
-After the transfer is complete, 0x46 is copied into the Shift register and sent out in the next transfer.
+After the transfer the value 0x44 is moved to the shift register.
+During the next transfer 0x46 is written to the Data Register (DATA) and 0x44 is sent out.
+After the transfer is complete 0x46 is copied into the shift register and it is sent out in the next transfer.

-The Data Register Empty Interrupt Flag (DREIF in SPIn.INTFLAGS) goes low every time the Transmit Buffer register is written and goes high after a transfer when the previous value in the Transmit Buffer register is copied into the Shift register.
-The Receive Complete Interrupt Flag (RXCIF in SPIn.INTFLAGS) is set one cycle after the Data Register Empty Interrupt Flag goes high.
-The Transfer Complete Interrupt Flag is set one cycle after the Receive Complete Interrupt Flag is set when both the value in the shift register and the Transmit Buffer register have been sent.
+The Data Register Empty Interrupt Flag (INTFLAGS.DREIF) goes low every time the Transmit Buffer Register is written and goes high after a transfer when the previous value in the Transmit Buffer Register is copied into the shift register.
+The Receive Complete Interrupt Flag (INTFLAGS.RXCIF) is set one cycle after the Data Register Empty Interrupt Flag (INTFLAGS.DREIF) goes high.
+The Transfer Complete Interrupt Flag (INTFLAGS.TXCIF) is set one cycle after the Receive Complete Interrupt Flag (INTFLAGS.RXCIF) is set when both the value in the shift register and the Transmit Buffer Register has been sent.